pkp/learning-ojs/en/submissions.md

 # Submissions

 When an author makes a new submission to your journal, the editor is automatically emailed.
-When you log into your Dashboard, you can find it either from your Tasks, or by looking in one of the queues.
+When you log into your Dashboard, you can find it either from your Tasks, or from My Queue.

 ![](learning-ojs-3-ed-submissions.png)